kelvins/steganography/README.md

 As we can see in the image above, for each pixel we have three values, which can be represented in [binary code](https://en.wikipedia.org/wiki/Binary_code) (the computer language).

-When working with binary codes, we have more significant bits and least significant bits, as you can see in the image below.
+When working with binary codes, we have more significant bits and less significant bits, as you can see in the image below.

 ![](https://cdn-images-1.medium.com/max/2000/1*YQGZLBpDn2U9Bu8sZphzXQ.jpeg)